|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Yogurt cheese is easy to make at home from plain or flavored yogurt and comes out with the consistency of a spreadable cream cheese or a thick, firm cottage cheese.
+Yogurt cheese is easy to make at home from plain or flavored yogurt and comes out with the consistency of spreadable cream cheese or thick, firm cottage cheese.
 In fact, you can turn most regular yogurt into a thicker Greek-style yogurt by the same method.

 If you like the tart flavor of yogurt, this is a great, easy method to turn it into a thicker cheese to use in recipes or to spread on a bagel or other bread products instead of cream cheese.
 Adding sugar to plain yogurt makes it more spreadable and works well in dessert dishes.

+You can use this recipe to make yogurt cheese whether you make your own yogurt or buy it at the store.
 The equipment you will need is a funnel or strainer, cheesecloth or coffee filter, and a cup or bowl over which you can position the funnel or strainer.
 Your funnel or strainer needs to be big enough to hold all of the yogurt you are going to convert into yogurt cheese.

 - 1 cup yogurt